maxgoren/mgclisp/README.md

 # mgclisp
 An S-expression interpreter

-Expreimenting with implementing token stream via iterator pattern, so far seems nice.
+This started as an expreimenting with implementing token stream via iterator pattern as well as applying lessons learned during the development of my BASIC interpreter.

-Right now functionality is limited to evaluating algebraic expressions, and can utilize user defined variables.
+Right now functionality is limited to evaluating algebraic expressions, relops, and can utilize user defined variables.There is also minor string support and support for lists.

 ## Currently Supported Operators
 1) \- \- subtraction
 2) \+ \- addition